Jewels of Mary I: Initial letters and gold crosses

+Court of Edward VI

+According to John Aylmer, during the reign of Edward VI, Elizabeth and Jane Grey wore relatively plain dress compared to Mary.
+Aylmer, (who was a tutor of Jane Grey), wrote to Henry Bullinger about suitable costume for young women, stating that "gold, jewels, and the braiding of hair" were not yet set aside at Edward's court.

 Goldsmiths and makers

 As well as jewels for her costume, Mary was surrounded with expensive furnishings and valuable plate.
-In November 1525, the council for her household asked Cardinal Wolsey for advice about celebrating Christmas.
+In November 1525, the council for her household asked Cardinal Thomas Wolsey for advice about celebrating Christmas.
 They wondered if Mary should acquire a ship of silver (a nef), a silver alms dish, and spice plates, and what New Year's Day gifts she should send.

 Mary stored her jewels in a coffer made in 1542 by the craftsman William Green.
 A biography of Jane Dormer claims that she was in charge of the jewels which Mary kept in her bedchamber and wore regularly.
 John Mabbe, a London goldsmith, mended her jewelry and made her sets of aglets.
 Hans Holbein the Younger designed jewels for her.
 Two of his surviving drawings feature a ribbon with the inscription, "MI LADI PRINSIS", (My Lady Princess), for Mary or possibly Elizabeth.

-Cornelis Hayes, a Flemish jeweler, may have realised Holbein's designs.
+The goldsmith Peter Richardson provided her New Year's Day gift for Henry VIII in 1544.
+Cornelis Hayes, a Flemish jeweller, may have realised Holbein's designs.
 Holbeins's friend Hans of Antwerp and Rogier Horton worked for her.
-Another name that appears in her records is "Raynolds," which may refer to Robert Reynes, who was granted a coat of arms in 1558.
+Another name that appears in her records is "Raynolds," which may refer to Robert Reynes or Raynes, who was granted a coat of arms in 1558.
 On 25 July 1554, she ordered some of the jewels in the Tower of London to be delivered to her goldsmith "Affabel Partriche".